anoushkabroal/anoushkabroal/README.md

 # Hello!
 I'm Anoushka Abroal, a second year Computer Science with a minor in Biology student at Northeastern University.
 I'm interested in Computer Vision, Dance, and the intersection of AI and healthcare!

-Reach out to me with any questions or just to chat!
+Reach out to me with any questions, project opportunities, or just to chat!
 Email: abroal.a@northeastern.edu | anoushka.abroal@gmail.com

 [LinkedIn](https://www.linkedin.com/in/anoushka-abroal-5923842b7/)